hermeznetwork/docs/docs/introduction/transaction-flow.md

 Marta is based in Madrid, and has one burning wish right now, to send some crypto-dollars (DAI) to her best friend, Jessica, living on the other side of the world in Argentina.
 While Jessica already has a Hermez account, it's Marta's first time.

 1\.
-Marta creates a Hermez account by calling the `register` function of our on-chain Solidity contract (this links her ethereum address to a zk-friendly BabyJubJub address).
+Marta creates a Hermez account by calling the `register` function of our on-chain Solidity contract (this links her Ethereum address to a zk-friendly BabyJubJub address).

 2\.
 Since this is her first time sending DAI, she calls the contract’s on-chain `deposit` function specifying both the token (DAI) and the amount (100) she wishes to deposit.

 3\.
 She’s now ready to send the transaction — containing Jessica’s address and the the amount she wishes to send — off-chain to a rollup block producer (what we call a **coordinator**).

 4\.
-Once the coordinator receives the transaction, he applies the transaction locally, builds the new state tree, and computes the new state root (Merkle root).
+Once the transaction is received, the coordinator applies the transaction locally, builds the new state tree, and computes the new state root (Merkle root).

 > Note: in this flow, we’re assuming Jessica already has a hermez account (in the tree below we’ll refer to her as **user1**)